yingweiwo

 Toxicity Summary

-Vitamin B6 is the collective term for a group of three related compounds, pyridoxine (PN), pyridoxal (PL) and pyridoxamine (PM), and their phosphorylated derivatives, pyridoxine 5'-phosphate (PNP), pyridoxal 5'-phosphate (PLP) and pyridoxamine 5'-phosphate (PMP).
-Although all six of these compounds should technically be referred to as vitamin B6, the term vitamin B6 is commonly used interchangeably with just one of them, pyridoxine.
-Vitamin B6, principally in its biologically active coenzyme form pyridoxal 5'-phosphate, is involved in a wide range of biochemical reactions, including the metabolism of amino acids and glycogen, the synthesis of nucleic acids, hemogloblin, sphingomyelin and other sphingolipids, and the synthesis of the neurotransmitters serotonin, dopamine, norepinephrine and gamma-aminobutyric acid (GABA).
+Vitamin B6 is a collective term for three related compounds: pyridoxine (PN), pyridoxal (PL), and pyridoxamine (PM), as well as their phosphorylated derivatives: pyridoxine phosphate (PNP), pyridoxal phosphate (PLP), and pyridoxamine phosphate (PMP).
+While technically all six compounds should be called vitamin B6, the term "vitamin B6" is often used interchangeably with one of these compounds—pyridoxine.
+Vitamin B6 exists primarily in its biologically active coenzyme form—pyridoxal phosphate—and participates in a variety of biochemical reactions, including the metabolism of amino acids and glycogen, the synthesis of nucleic acids, hemoglobin, sphingomyelin, and other sphingolipids, and the synthesis of neurotransmitters such as serotonin, dopamine, norepinephrine, and gamma-aminobutyric acid (GABA).
+Toxicity Data

 References